Sandingo/beyondrb/FEATURES.md

 * Trainer sprites should have less screen tearing.
 * Animations that shake the screen, like Psychic, now cover the top couple pixels of the screen.
 * Player will turn to face NPCs that trigger a battle with them.
+* The Pewter City Guide no longer flickers during his event.